aanupam23/go-stellar-ipfs/README.md

 # Example

-A basic example which implements Addition of IPFS data in stellar compatible format.
+A complete example which implements addition of IPFS data in stellar compatible format using memo hash field.

 ```
 package main